One woman’s prayer walk from Nasareth to Bethlehem without leaving Wales

 Lucy went out to the Holy Land in May, for a course on Peace and Justice and experienced the hospitality of the Palestinian people so she undertook the walk in solidarity with Palestinian Christians.

-Ben’s last mountain walk in Wales was a wintery one in March 2008 at the age of seven, just five months after he was diagnosed with a brain tumour.
+Ben’s last mountain walk in Wales was a wintry one in March 2008 at the age of seven, just five months after he was diagnosed with a brain tumour.

-Lucy’s walk was not meant to be a mountain walk but it was a faith walk – each day involved walking and talking and praying that there would be somewhere to stay at night rather than her tent which she only used on her first night just outside Nasareth.
+Lucy’s walk was not meant to be a mountain walk but it was a faith walk – each day involved walking, talking and praying that there would be somewhere to stay at night rather than her tent, which she only used on her first night just outside Nasareth.

 Along the way she passed a number of redundant chapels and was surprised to find a Christian bakery in Porthmadog, which donated generously.